sammcj/smcleod/content/posts/2024-05-23-confuddlement/index.md

 I was tired of manually downloading Confluence pages and converting them to Markdown, so I wrote a small command-line tool designed to simplify this process.

 Confuddlement is a Go-based tool that uses the Confluence REST API to fetch page content and convert it to Markdown files.

+It can fetch pages from multiple spaces, skip pages that have already been fetched, and summarise the content of fetched pages using the Ollama API.

 ```plain
 $ go run ./main.go